NYC Housing Connect

 The NYC Affordable Housing Lottery, also known as 80/20, helps make renting an apartment in NYC a little more affordable.
 Developers get a tax break from the government to build apartments in nice neighborhoods in exchange for renting at least 20% of the apartments to low- and middle-income renters (those earning 50% or less of the area’s median income).
 It’s an opportunity for renters to live in some of the most coveted areas of Manhattan and Brooklyn, in new buildings with amenities such as doormen, laundry facilities, or gyms.

 The demand for the 80/20 apartments is high.
 The New York Times reported in 2001 that as many as 10,000 applications are submitted for every 100 apartments.
 A waiting list is created from the applicants who are eligible for the lottery.
-The application process is difficult because so many people wanted to move into these desirable apartment buildings, but not impossible.
+The application process is complicated because so many people wanted to move into these desirable apartment buildings, but not impossible.
 Here are the six steps to apply for the NYC Affordable Housing Lottery.

 Although finding an apartment in New York City is always a challenge, the city has a few affordable housing options for those who are eligible.
 Current programs include public housing, Section 8 vouchers, Mitchell-Lama apartments, and apartment lotteries.
 The state and the city finance or subsidize housing developments available by lottery.